-As can be seen, low-level doses are common for everyday life.
+As can be seen, low-level doses are common in everyday life.
 The previous examples can help illustrate relative magnitudes.
-From biological consequences point of view, it is very important to distinguish between doses received over short and extended periods.
-An “acute dose” is one that occurs over a short and finite period of time, while a “chronic dose” is a dose that continues for an extended period of time so that it is better described by a dose rate.
+From biological consequences, it is very important to distinguish between doses received over short and extended periods.
+An “acute dose” occurs over a short and finite period, while a “chronic dose” is a dose that continues for an extended period so that a dose rate better describes it.
 High doses tend to kill cells, while low doses tend to damage or change them.
-Low doses spread out over long periods of time don’t cause an immediate problem to any body organ.
-The effects of low doses of radiation occur at the level of the cell, and the results may not be observed for many years.
+Low doses spread out over long periods don’t cause an immediate problem to any body organ.
+The effects of low radiation doses occur at the cell level, and the results may not be observed for many years.

 Calculation of Shielded Dose Rate in Sieverts

-Assume the point isotropic source which contains 1.0 Ci of 137Cs, which has a half-life of 30.2 years.
+Assume the point isotropic source contains 1.0 Ci of 137Cs and has a half-life of 30.2 years.
 Note that the relationship between half-life and the amount of a radionuclide required to give an activity of one curie is shown below.
 This amount of material can be calculated using λ, which is the decay constant of certain nuclide:

 About 94.6 percent decays by beta emission to a metastable nuclear isomer of barium: barium-137m.
 The main photon peak of Ba-137m is 662 keV.
 For this calculation, assume that all decays go through this channel.

 Calculate the primary photon dose rate, in gray per hour (Gy.h-1), at the outer surface of a 5 cm thick lead shield.
 Then calculate the equivalent dose rate.
-Assume that this external radiation field penetrate uniformly through the whole body.
-Primary photon dose rate neglects all secondary particles.
+Assume that this external radiation field penetrates uniformly through the whole body.
+The primary photon dose rate neglects all secondary particles.
 Assume that the effective distance of the source from the dose point is 10 cm.
-We shall also assume that the dose point is soft tissue and it can reasonably be simulated by water and we use the mass energy absorption coefficient for water.
+We shall also assume that the dose point is soft tissue and it can reasonably be simulated by water, and we use the mass-energy absorption coefficient for water.